Sainte-Marie-Madeleine grotto and Saint Pilon chapel

 Discreetly marked but demanding ascent into the ridge.

 If we go down the stairs from the cave again, we can get a glimpse of the further route at the beginning.
-You can see to the west into the limestone wall, which rises more than 100 meters higher here.
+You can see to the west into the limestone wall, which rises more than 100 metres higher here.
 Further back you can see a rock ramp that starts at the foot of the wall.
 This is our natural transition into the crest.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2009 during our field research for Provence-Guide.Net.